Great for ‘out and about’ and very practical.

 If babies aged 4-5 months+ want to look around then they can still so in a parent-facing carrier, especially if one or both of their arms are above the top of the carrier allowing them a wider view and greater freedom of movement.
 Otherwise, hip or back carries are a great option for those babies who are able to sit up unaided (usually from around 6 months if using a soft structured carrier).

 Buckled carriers with a narrow base are readily available on the high street.
 Many people find them very easy to use, especially for short periods.
-Many can be worn so that the baby faces outwards away from the parent.
+Many can be worn so that your baby faces outwards away from the parent.
 However, many people begin to find these carriers uncomfortable when their babies get bigger.

 Their narrow base does not support baby's weight along the whole width of their seated body, from knee pit to knee pit.
 This means baby's hips are not supported in an optimum position for their development.
 Their legs dangle downwards, baby's pelvis is not tucked in, and their weight is not distributed around the wearer’s body.
 This can lead to a sore back, neck or shoulders for you.

 There is nothing inherently wrong with these carriers, and so long as your baby has no underlying hip problems you should not damage your baby by wearing one in accordance with the manufacturer’s instructions.
-But with so may other comfortable, supportive and 'ergonomic' carriers available, it’s a great idea to try out some other slings and carriers if you are able to.
+But with so many other comfortable, supportive and 'ergonomic' carriers available, it’s a great idea to try out some other slings and carriers if you are able to.